ConfusioNil/odin-landing-page/README.md

 Method:

 Add all html elements I see on the png.
-Add flex and make the header and footer not growable.
+Add basic flex containers to the html I just added by making their direction as a column Add flex and make the header and footer not growable, why the others are.